BenoitDelec/FadalBazooka.github.io/index.md

 Sentiment analysis is thus a useful way to quantify a feeling from a text, but it is based on emotions rather than opinions.

 Thus, [stance analysis](https://en.wikipedia.org/wiki/Stance_(linguistics)) goes beyond this border, by determining if two sentences converge to similar or different opinions.
-This technique provides a classification of a list quotes when comparing with a *model* quote, by categorizing them into 4 sets : *agree*, *disagree*, *uncertain*, and *unrelated*.
+This technique provides a classification of a list quotes when comparing with a *model* quote, by categorizing them into 4 sets: *agree*, *disagree*, *uncertain*, and *unrelated*.

 -----------------
 ## How legalization of same-sex marriage influenced the opinion of the authors of the quotes?